Learn to Let Loose and Make Fitness Fun with the Power of Dance

 Use music to learn steps.
 Dance aerobics music is usually a mix of continuous songs playing at 130 to 135 beats per minute.
 But you don’t need special aerobics music to practice.
 Just put on a song that you love and can dance to with passion!

-Cooper Fitness Center group exercise instructor Claudette Brewer shares how easy it is to get started at home or at the gym by just shaking something.
+It's easy to get started at home or at the gym by just shaking something.
 Below are three easy steps anyone can put to a beat:

 Basic March: Many dance aerobic classes begin with a basic march.
 Just walk in place, right and left alternating feet to the beat of the music.
 Once you are comfortable, spice it up a bit by moving your hips and putting some great arms with the footwork.

 Step Touch: Step out to the side on your right foot and then touch your left foot in next to it.
 Next, step out on the left foot and touch your right foot in.
 Step touch, step touch (side to side).
 You can also do this movement by stepping forwards and backwards.

 Grapevine: Step your right foot out to the side and let the left leg follow behind it.
 Then, step out again on right foot, and finally touch the left foot in, next to the right foot.
 Repeat to the left, starting with left foot out to the side.
 Step-behind-step-touch, step-behind-step-touch.
 This can also be done with the foot crossing in front instead of behind.